 The underwriter named below has agreed to buy, subject to the terms of the underwriting agreement, the number of common shares listed opposite its name below.
-The underwriter is committed to purchase and pay for all of the common shares if any are purchased, other than those common shares covered by the over-allotment option described below.
-Craig-Hallum Capital Group LLC is the sole book-running manager for the offering.
+The underwriter is committed to purchase and pay for all of the common shares if any are purchased.
+Craig-Hallum Capital Group LLC is the sole managing underwriter for the offering.

 Number of

 Underwriter Shares

-Craig-Hallum Capital Group LLC 4,000,000
+Craig-Hallum Capital Group LLC 4,100,000

-Total 4,000,000
+Total 4.100.000

-The underwriter has advised us that it proposes to offer the common shares to the public at a price of \$ per share.
-The underwriter proposes to offer the common shares to certain dealers at the same price less a concession of not more than \$ per share.
+The underwriter has advised us that it proposes to offer the common shares to the public at a price of \$4.00 per share.
+The underwriter proposes to offer the common shares to certain dealers at the same price less a concession of not more than \$0.156 per share.
 After the offering, these figures may be changed by the underwriter.

-The shares sold in this offering are expected to be ready for delivery against payment in immediately available funds on or about , 2018, subject to customary closing conditions.
+The shares sold in this offering are expected to be ready for delivery against payment in immediately available funds on or about December 11, 2018, subject to customary closing conditions.
 The underwriter may reject all or part of any order.